pinecone-io/pinecone-ts-client/guides/data-operations/namespaces.md

 await index.deleteNamespace('ns1');
 ```

-> **Warning:** Deleting a namespace is a permanent operation and will delete all vectors within that namespace.
+> **Warning:** Deleting a namespace is a permanent operation and will delete all documents or vectors within that namespace.

 ## Namespace best practices

 1. **Multitenancy**: Use namespaces to isolate data for different purposes
 2. **Environment separation**: Keep dev, staging, and production data separate
-3. **Data organization**: Group related vectors together (e.g., by document, user, or time period)
+3. **Data organization**: Group related documents or vectors together (e.g., by user or time period)
 4. **Prefix naming**: Consider using ID prefixes in combination with namespaces for hierarchical organization

 For more information on implementing multitenancy, see [Implement multitenancy](https://docs.pinecone.io/guides/index-data/implement-multitenancy).